Routes & Guards

 In Jeasx, a file system-based routing system is at the heart of the framework.

 All routes are stored in the routes directory of your project and are functions that receive request and reply objects from Fastify as props.
-Routes can be written using JSX, but can also be written in JavaScript and/or TypeScript, so supported extensions are: .js(x)|.ts(x)

 A route can return various types of payloads for the client, including HTML (default), JSON, or other formats.
 If you need to perform asynchronous operations, you can declare your route or imported components as async.